JvanKatwijk/qt-dab/README.md

 SDRplay
 -----------------------------------------------------------------

-The current set of sources has some support for the RSP-II.
-It is assumed that at least library version 2.09 is installed.
+The current set of sources provides support for both the RSP-I and the RSP-II, it is assumed that at least library version 2.09 is installed.

 ------------------------------------------------------------------
 Qt